jenkinsci/swarm-plugin/README.md

  -jar-cache FILE                        : Cache directory that stores JAR files
                                           sent from the master.
  -labels VAL                            : Whitespace-separated list of labels
-                                          to be assigned for this slave.
+                                          to be assigned for this agent.
                                           Multiple options are allowed.
  -labelsFile VAL                        : File location with space delimited
                                           list of labels.
 If the file changes,